rjp0i/rjp0i.github.io/intro.Fall2019.md

 ## Reference for Git
 The book <em>Computing Skills for Biologists: A Toolbox</em> contains a very useful introduction to Git, with practice data and code.
 Members of the UVA community can access the book [http://proxy01.its.virginia.edu/login?url=http://www.degruyter.com/isbn/9780691183961]online.
-The examples, data, code and solutions are hosted on a github repo: [https://github.com/CSB-book/CSB]https://github.com/CSB-book/CSB
+The examples, data, code and solutions are hosted on a github [https://github.com/CSB-book/CSB]repo
 ### A brief history of Version Control
 * CVS (1990s) Centralized (client-server)
 * SVN (2000s) Centralized (client-server)